I've Been Admitted. What's Next?

 10. Prepare for your first week

 Check out the events, services, and resources offered by Student Life to help prepare you for your first week of classes.
-Make sure you register for and attend Welcome Week, order and pick up your campus (student ID) card, and set up Wi-Fi.
+Make sure you attend our remote Welcome Week and MUN 101 online orientation, order and pick up your campus (student ID) card, and set up Wi-Fi.
 For international students, you need to register with the Internationalization Office, as well as attend an international information session before or during the first weeks of the semester.